 - The processing cost is more profitable for the Upwork team.
 Upwork takes about 10% of freelancer earnings.

 - Sometimes it is hard to get work since you have to build your own network by getting a large amount of positive reviews.

 Our fourth on the list of sites like Fiverr is Freelancer.
 This platform has over 29 million users and counting.
-You can find thousands of job categories such as copywriting, translation, web development, and more.
+You can find thousands of job categories such as copywriting, translation, web development, graphic design, and more.
 They guarantee that you will find the right job that suits your interest.